Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 First, let's create a project for our new endpoint.

  1. Create a new **Console Application** project named **Sales**.
- 1. In the same directory as the **Sales** project, add the following NuGet package using the .NET CLI:
+ 1. In the same directory as the **Sales** project, add the following NuGet packages using the .NET CLI:
       ```
     dotnet add package Microsoft.Extensions.Hosting
     dotnet add package NServiceBus